 Blogging isn’t as simple as it seemed.
 I enjoy writing and giving my opinion and thoughts.
 But creating articles with content that engages the reader to want more is no easy task.
 A lot of time and thought goes into blogging.
 Planning, Creating ideas, taking original photos where possible and promoting posts.
 That’s just a handful of things you have to do to keep it engaging.

 Your mobile phone becomes surgically attached to your hand.
 Just in case that inspirational moment comes when you need to take a snap.
 Like when your dog does something Instagram worthy or when one of your kids has hurt themselves.
 Photo first then caring parent second.
 If you miss that moment you ask them to re-enact what they did just for the photo.

 SEO, SERP and DA

-Unless you’re in the ‘web world’ no one has a foggiest idea what SEO, SERP or DA means.
+Unless you’re in the ‘web world’ no one has the foggiest idea what SEO, SERP or DA means.

 SEO – Search Engine Optimisation is a mind field.
-Basically you optimise your content so people like Google and Bing can find your content.
+Basically, you optimise your content so people like Google and Bing can find your content.
 It’s massive and takes up loads of time.
-Get it right and your onto a winner.
-After writing your post you spend so much time tinkering to make sure google can find you.
+Get it right and you are onto a winner.
+After writing your post you spend so much time tinkering to make sure Google can find you.

 SERP – Search Engine Results Page is basically the pages search engines return after a search query is entered.
 You spend most of your free time searching the keywords you used in your SEO strategy to see if it’s working.